Homeland Security Degree Online

 Top Schools that offer Homeland Security degree programs

-As per the NCES, there were 939 schools that offer these degrees or programs.
-From those schools there were 4,834 homeland security degrees or programs awarded to students.
-39.7% of these were bachelor’s degrees.
+As per the NCES, there were 129 schools that offer these degrees or programs.
+From those schools there were 2,248 homeland sec degrees or programs given to students.

 Choosing an Accredited Homeland Security Degree Program

 Choosing an accredited degree program is key because it helps to show that the school meets certain standards.
-Employers often need students that have a degree from an accredited school or program.
+Employers often need grads that have a degree from an accredited school or program.

-Certified Homeland Protection Associate (CHPA) certs are for current students or those who have graduated from an accredited school.
-They must have completed course work in areas related to homeland protection, take an online course, and pass a test.
+Certified Homeland Protection Associate (CHPA) certs are for current students or those who are grads of an accredited school.
+They must complete course work in areas related to homeland sec, take an online course, and pass a test.

-The Certified Homeland Protection Professional (CHPP) certifies that you have the knowledge and skills required for Homeland Protection.
-Candidates for CHPP who have a bachelor’s degree also need two years of experience as a responder, security profession or emergency manager to qualify.
+The Certified Homeland Protection Professional (CHPP) says that you have the knowledge and skills required for Homeland Sec.
+Those that go for CHPP who have a bachelor’s degree also need two years of experience as a responder, or in a security profession or emergency manager to qualify.

 CHPA and CHPP must be renewed every three years.